 What are the tax considerations of the Highly Qualified Persons Rules?

-The tax benefits for EU, EEA and Switzerland nationals are available for a consecutive period of 5 years starting from the first year the applicant of Highly Qualified Persons Rules is subject to tax.
-Applicants can also avail themselves to a one time extension of 5 years giving a total of 10 years that an individual can benefit from the Highly Qualified Persons Rules in Malta.
+The tax benefits for EU, EEA and Swiss nationals are available for a consecutive period of 5 years.
+This period starts from the first year the applicant of Highly Qualified Persons Rules is subject to tax.
+Applicants can also apply to a one-time extension of 5 years, giving a total of 10 years that an individual can benefit from the Highly Qualified Persons Rules in Malta.

-Secondly, the relevant authority will check the relevant conditions for the Highly Qualified Persons Rules as outlined above are met and subsequently will endorse the form.
-This declaration will then be used and attached to the individual’s personal income tax return and filed accordingly.
+Secondly, the relevant authority will check the appropriate conditions for the Highly Qualified Persons Rules, as outlined above, are met and subsequently will endorse the form.
+This declaration will then be used and attached to the individual’s income tax return and filed accordingly.